krve/epay/README.md

 This is a PHP libary for [Epay](http://www.epay.dk/).
 It mimics the [Stripe PHP Libary](https://github.com/stripe/stripe-php) to allow for a cleaner and easier to use API.

+Install the package by doing: `composer require krve/epay`

 **Work in progress**

 ## Current Todo